GoogleContainerTools/skaffold/codelab/01_kpt-validate/tutorial.md

     ```bash
     skaffold dev
     ```

-    You should see the following warning.

-    TODO: update the content.
-    ```terminal

-    ```

 ## Conclusion

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

-Congratulations, you've known how to validate configurations in skaffold!
-You can explore the full kpt configuration from the skaffold.yaml[ reference doc](https://skaffold.dev/docs/references/yaml/#deploy-kpt).
+Congratulations, you known how to validate configurations in skaffold!
+You can explore the full kpt configuration from the skaffold.yaml [reference doc](https://skaffold.dev/docs/references/yaml/#deploy-kpt).

 You can also try out other kpt features like `kpt pkg` and `kpt cfg` from [the user guide](https://googlecontainertools.github.io/kpt/reference/).
-They will be supported in the skaffold soon.
+They will be supported in skaffold soon.
 Stay tuned!